-If anything, it's becoming more prominent and a bigger part of our kids' lives as more schools are implementing one-to-one device to children ratios (one device per student), homework is due via the computer, and grades are checked and teachers are communicated with via the Internet.
+If anything, it's becoming more prominent and a bigger part of your child's life as more schools are implementing one-to-one device to children ratios (one device per student), homework is due via the computer, and grades are checked and teachers are communicated with via the Internet.

 So this kind of pragmatism is the key to all things digital parenting.
-We have to learn what we can and implement the best ways possible to teach our children how to maneuver technology given what we know.
-This is why I wrote my foundations course Raise Your Digital Kid™; it's so important to stay on top of these things so we can meet our kids right where they are and teach them what they really need to know!
+You have to learn what you can and implement the best ways possible to teach your child how to maneuver technology given what you know.
+This is why I wrote my flagship course Raise Your Digital Kid™; it's so important to stay on top of these things so that you can meet your child right where she's at and teach her what she really needs to know!

 Here is the process that I use to stay informed:

 - I read articles about the topic.

 - I ask trusted experts in the field who have studied the information for their profession.
 Sometimes, I also reach out to peers to ask for their personal thoughts and experiences.